glynnbird/postdb/README.md

 # PostDB

-*PostDB* is proof-of-concept database that exposes a CouchDB-like API but which is backed by a PostgreSQL database.
+*PostDB* is proof-of-concept database that exposes a Apache CouchDB-like API but which is backed by a PostgreSQL database.
 It supports:

 - Create/Delete database API
 - Insert/Update/Delete document API, without requiring revision tokens.